SSAGESLabs/PySAGES/examples/Advanced_Sampling_Introduction.md

 <!-- #region id="0W2ukJuuojAl" -->
 ## Example system: particle in multi-well

-Let's start exploring an esay system and find the free-energy landscape.
+Let's start exploring an easy system and find the free-energy landscape.

 * a priori $A(\xi)$ is unknown
-* but we can measure density of states $p(\xi)$
+* but we can measure the density of states $p(\xi)$

 We can recover the free-energy profile from $p(\xi)$